vahidf91/RespawnerDaemon/README.md

 1-	It searches the directory structure for `app.pid`.
 If `app.pid` is not found and the app is not running it means the app is stopped gracefully so it starts everthing from the beginning.

 2-	If `app.pid` not found and the app is running, It means that a sabotage has happened and the pid file is deleted.
-So it logs the incident.
+So it logs the incident and reproduces `app.pid`.

 3-	If `app.pid` found and the app was running it means everything works fine and it writes the elapsed time and the date to the `incidents.log`.

 4-	If `app.pid` found and the process was not running it means the process is stopped, so it writes this incidents down and starts the process again and reproduces `app.pid`.

 Remember you must force your application to write its pid down in the app.pid whenever it starts and removes `app.pid` whenever it gracefully stops.

 You must run RespawnerDaemon in the background so you can turn it into a service or run it with nohup or use `>/dev/null 2>&1 &` at the end of `RespawnerDaemon.sh` start process to make it work in the background.
 The start command would be like this:

 `nuhop RespawnerDaemon >/dev/null 2>&1 &`